 Presidio Sports Basement, get geared up at

-Roaring Mouse Cycles, or bring your own bicycle and take an epic ride on the park’s 25 miles of bikeways.
-If you want to get the kids ready to roll, bring them to the
+Electric Bike, or bring your own bicycle and take an epic ride on the park’s 25 miles of bikeways.

 Get into the Flow of Things

 There’s more than one place to say “Namaste” at the Presidio.

 Presidio Community YMCA offer regular classes.
 If you want to get the little ones into the pose,

 It’s Yoga Kids is the place to get started.
 And if an affordable alternative is what you’re after,

 Presidio Sports Basement offers free Sunday classes for both adults and families..
 Grab your mat!

 Hit the Main Parade Lawn to practice some sun salutations outdoors with a view >>